henrydierkes/Eagle_Rating/Documentation/Technical/Backend/Overview.md

 hasn't been run and tested on any other system.

 > [!IMPORTANT]
-> The detailed technical JavaDoc for this project is here: [unitask backend documentation](https://unitask-backend-docs.netlify.app/)
+> The detailed technical Api of JavaDoc for this project is in API folder: https://github.com/henrydierkes/Eagle_Rating/Documentation/Technical/Backend/api
-> which contains more detailed implementation of each function.
+> which contains more detailed implementation of api we provided.

 **Versions:**